 The ZEPLIN-I experiment was one of the first dark matter experiments in the world using a xenon singe-phase detector.
-The follow-on, ZEPLIN-II was the first world's dark matter experiment using xenon double-phase technology.
-ZEPLIN-III led by Imperial College, concluded the programme.
-It operated at high electric field achieving the best discrimination of any xenon detector.
-Its second science run, lasting almost a year, was the world's longest continuously run of any dark matter experiment with a double-phase xenon detector, proving the maturity of the technology to be used in the future experiments and achieving competitive limits in WIMP searches.
+The follow-on, ZEPLIN-II was the first world's dark matter experiment using xenon double-phase technology, while ZEPLIN-III led by Imperial College concluded the programme.
+It operated at a high electric field achieving the best discrimination of any xenon detector.
+Its second science run, lasting almost a year, was the world's longest continuously run of any dark matter experiment with a double-phase xenon detector, proving the maturity of the technology to be used in future investigations and achieving competitive limits in WIMP searches.
 The PPD DOM group participated in the ZEPLIN-III experiment exploitation and its decommissioning.
 Primary responsibilities were: project management, liaison between the Boulby Underground Laboratory and the experiment, detector calibration, radiation protection supervision, management of the data centrally stored at RAL and relevant equipment repatriation to RAL.